ahmednabil950/Javascript-Calculator/README.md

 # Javascript-Calculator
-Simple Javascript application that simulate a calculator.
+Simple Javascript web application that simulate a calculator.